 Once your child is ready to safely surf, bookmark some of these popular sites for kids.
 These sites contain many pages of news and entertainment that will expand your child’s reading skills:

-- The STACKS is Scholastic's kid-friendly website dedicated to books, reading, authors, and games.
+- Scholastic's kids' website is dedicated to books, reading, authors, and games.

 - Scholastic Classroom Magazines constantly feature updated news features written at a child’s reading level.

 - National Geographic Kids has videos, games, and many short articles about animals, countries, and more.

 - Amazing Kids! is an online magazine that features the work of children.
 Your young writer can read the work of other kids and submit her own stories, jokes, or media reviews.

 - Factmonster is a free reference site for students, teachers, and parents.